-- 5180:2-42-65 Caseworker visits and contacts with children in substitute care.
+- 5180:2-42-65 Caseworker visits and contacts with children in substitute care. - 5180:2-52-04 PCSA responsibilities for the interstate compact on the placement of children.

 The following rule will be developed as new and filed with the HB315 rule package: